Little Rock Nine: National Guard blockade

 Several segregationist councils threatened to hold protests at Central High and physically block the black students from entering the school.
 Governor Orval Faubus deployed the Arkansas National Guard to support the segregationists on September 4, 1957.
 The sight of a line of soldiers blocking out the students made national headlines and polarized the nation.
 Regarding the accompanying crowd, one of the nine students, Elizabeth Eckford, recalled:

-They moved closer and closer. ...
-Somebody started yelling. ...
+They moved closer and closer....
+Somebody started yelling....
 I tried to see a friendly face somewhere in the crowd—someone who maybe could help.
 I looked into the face of an old woman and it seemed a kind face, but when I looked at her again, she spat on me.

 On September 9, the Little Rock School District issued a statement condemning the governor's deployment of soldiers to the school, and called for a citywide prayer service on September 12.
-Even President Dwight Eisenhower attempted to de-escalate the situation by summoning Faubus for a meeting, warning him not to defy the Supreme Court's ruling.
+President Dwight Eisenhower attempted to de-escalate the situation by summoning Faubus for a meeting, warning him not to defy the Supreme Court's ruling.